 The biggest downside to private pay is the cost.
 Again, the cost of private speech therapy is around $100 to $250 per session.
 When you pay entirely out of pocket, there isn’t a third party helping you pay the bills.

-People who choose private pay can look into using their HSA (health savings account) or FSA (flexible spending account) to help cover costs, if they have one available.
+In many cases, speech therapy is FSA eligible.
+That means people who choose private pay can look into using their FSA (flexible spending account) or HSA (health savings account) to help cover costs, if they have one available.
 This can help offset some of the expense.

 Other affordable speech therapy options for children